JerryR7/quantum-safe-proxy/docs/guide.md

 - CPU usage
 - Memory usage
 - Network bandwidth
+- Connection rejection rate (for non-TLS connections)

 ### Compatibility Notes

 - Traditional certificates work with all TLS clients
 - Hybrid certificates work with most clients (the traditional part ensures compatibility)
 - Pure post-quantum certificates only work with clients that support the specific algorithm
+- Non-TLS connections are automatically rejected with TCP RST packets

 For maximum compatibility and security, hybrid certificates are recommended for most use cases.
+The proxy's non-TLS connection detection ensures that only proper TLS clients can connect, improving security.

 ## Migrating from OQS to OpenSSL 3.5+